 So, how do you manage to get by and save for retirement without a big paycheck?
-If you earn $50,000 or less a year, find out how to retire with $1 million.
+If you earn $50,000 or less a year, click through to find out how to retire with $1 million.

 To ensure you follow through on your commitment to saving, let your family or friends know about your financial goals, said Polly Scott, communications and deferred compensation plan manager for the Wyoming Retirement System.